RichardBKeck/DATA310-Project-2/README.md

 print('R^2 Value at that Point:',R2test[idx_max])
 ```
 This code results in the optimal $R^{2}$ for a Degree 1 Support Vector Regression being found when: C ≈ 0.6131 and Epislon ≈.
 The $R^{2}$ is 0.5727

+Unfortunately, this function is incredibly slow and therefore it's application is limited without the use of more effecient methods of optimization (ie. grid search).